Essential Repairs · · 5 min read

 Common Causes of a Running Toilet

 A running toilet can be caused by several issues.
 Identifying the root cause is the first step toward resolving it effectively.
+And because a leaky toilet can waste about 200 gallons of water a day, this is one repair that pays you back fast.
 Common causes include:

 1. Faulty Flapper